 - Snap-Together Plastic: Snap-together court surfaces can be applied over asphalt or concrete if you don’t want to permanently alter the surface of a multi-use court.

-Perimeter Fencing
+Perimeter Pickleball Fencing

 Lights

 If you will be using the pickleball court as the sun goes down, you need lights.
 Lighting for pickleball courts follows a fairly standard format.
-All pickleball courts should include two 1,500 watt light poles.
+All pickleball courts should include two 1,500-watt light poles.
 Each pole should be 18 to 20 feet high and mounted in the center, at least 24” back from the court.

 Pickleball Net Systems

 After space, surface materials, and fencing have been determined, you will need to find the pickleball net system that is best for your program.
 There are quite a few types of pickleball poles and systems from which to choose, and all have different characteristics.
-Outdoor poles are specifically designed to withstand the elements of being outdoors.
-A complete outdoor pickleball net system includes:

 - Two poles